aantenore/FreeJoy/README.md

 > — Arthur C. Clarke (probably)

 Special thanks to Antigravity for:
-- 🎨 Making the Joy-Con aesthetics actually look premium
+- 🎨 Making the Controller aesthetics actually look premium
 - 🐛 Debugging PowerShell scripts that shall not be named
 - 🎮 Remembering that D-Pads go on the LEFT side of controllers
 - 📱 Teaching me that Wi-Fi interfaces have many names (wlan, wl, wi-fi, wireless...)